maovidal/buildroot_intel_stick_STK1AW32SC/README.md

 # Journey

-Read about the steps I'm making to achieve the purpose of this fork on [the_journey][journey].
+Read about the steps I'm taking to achieve the purpose of this fork on [the_journey.md file][journey].

 ## License